submariner-io/submariner/README.md

    oc adm policy add-scc-to-user privileged system:serviceaccount:submariner:submariner-engine
    ```

-# Building/Contributing
+# Building

 To build `submariner-engine` and `submariner-route-agent` you can trigger `make`, which will perform a Dapperized build of the components.

-To run basic e2e tests you can trigger `make e2e` command.
+To build the operator, you can trigger `make build-operator`.

+# Contributing

+We welcome issues/PR's to Submariner, if you encounter issues that you'd like to fix while working on it or find new features that you'd like.
+Please refer [contributing guide](https://github.com/submariner-io/submariner/tree/master/docs/contributing.md) for more details.

 If you want to avoid part of the ci validation with make while testing your changes
 you can speedup the process by running: `make build package e2e`

-We welcome issues/PR's to Submariner, if you encounter issues that you'd like to fix while working on it or find new features that you'd like.

 # TODO